 Can you tell me more about your DA faculty?

 Portland Community College has a 23 chair state of the art dental clinic with the latest equipment providing dental care for community patients.

 Do I need special software or equipment to participate in this program?

 All participants will need a computer with high speed internet and a headset with microphone (there are call in options for using your phone if necessary) to participate in the live classes.
 The program is delivered through web-based software, Desire2Learn (D2L) and Blackboard Collaborate, so it can be accessed from anywhere.

 Prior to the first class, participants will receive detailed instructions and tutorials for using the software.
-In the meantime, you can learn more here.
+In the meantime, you can learn more about using the software.
 Students are highly encouraged to access both D2L and Collaborate several days prior to the first class.
 If there are any questions about either program, you will have time to connect with PCC for answers and not take instructional time due to technical issues that could be managed in advance.

 Can I earn college credit through this program?

 This is a non-credit program.
-If credit is one of your requirements, you are encouraged to explore the PCC credit program at http://www.pcc.edu/programs/dental-assisting/
+If credit is one of your requirements, you are encouraged to explore the PCC credit program on the Dental Assisting website.

 For more information, please contact Stacy Bone.